 In just two years as a collegiate coach, Gattis has mentored All-America receivers at both Vanderbilt and Western Michigan.

-Gattis comes to Vanderbilt after one year as wide receivers coach at Western Michigan where he helped the 7-6 Broncos to the 2011 Little Caesars Pizza Bowl, the fifth postseason appearance in team history.
+Prior to arriving in Nashville, Gattis helped Western Michigan to a 7-6 mark and the 2011 Little Caesars Pizza Bowl, just the fifth postseason bowl in team history.

 Wide receiver Jordan White, Gattis' top pupil at Western Michigan, established a slew of team and Mid-American Conference (MAC) records en route to consensus All-America recognition.
 As a senior in 2011, White topped the nation with 140 receptions and 1,911 receiving yards.
 His 17 touchdown catches ranked third in the NCAA.
 He finished his career with 306 catches and set a new MAC record with 4,187 receiving yards.
 White owns virtually every Western Michigan receiving record.
 He capped his Bronco career by setting a Little Caesars Bowl record with 265 receiving yards.